Serjih/CClasses/README.md

 # cclasses
-cclasses - this is a collection of useful macroses alowing you to program in C in object-oriented style
+cclasses - this is a collection of useful macroses allowing you to program in C in object-oriented style